The Illustrated Man: 1969 film

 A film adaptation of The Illustrated Man was released in 1969.
 It was directed by Jack Smight and starred Rod Steiger, Claire Bloom, and others, including Don Dubbins.
 The script was by producer Howard B. Kreitsek.
 The film contains adaptations of "The Veldt", "The Long Rain", and "The Last Night of the World" and expands the prologue and epilogue with intermittent scenes and flashbacks of how the illustrations came to be.
 A short documentary, Tattooed Steiger, details the process the filmmakers used to cover Steiger's body in mock tattoos and shows actors and filmmakers preparing for the movie.

 Influence on To the Dark Side of the Moon, 2010

-A theater adaptation of "Kaleidoscope", with influence from music by Pink Floyd was used to produce To the Dark Side of the Moon, in reference to the Pink Floyd album by the same name.
+A theater adaptation of "Kaleidoscope", with influence from music by Pink Floyd was used to produce To the Dark Side of the Moon, in reference to the Pink Floyd album by a very similar name.
 This adaptation was produced by Stern-Theater, a Swiss-based theater company.
 The script was written by Daniel Rohr and was first shown at the Theater Rigiblick in Zürich, Switzerland on February 6, 2010.
 The music includes creative use of a string quartet and a piano.